The Blackshale Suspension Bridge Hike (via Black Prince) in Kananaskis

-It's a great hike for people of all ages, especially families with kids, as you can choose between taking a longer hike (6km from the Black Prince Day Use area) or a shorter option (1km directly from the road), so even with little ones in tow, the suspension bridge is easily accessible.
+The Blackshale Suspension Bridge is a great hike for people of all ages, especially families with kids.
+You can choose between a longer route (6 km from the Black Prince Day Use area) or a shorter option (1 km directly from the road), making the suspension bridge easily accessible for almost everyone.

 Keep reading this blog post for all the information you’ll need to hike to the Blackshale suspension bridge in Kananaskis, including key details of the hike, information on where to park, and explaining the different hike options to get to the suspension bridge (long or short).